Juhaziel/SPL/documentation/solar_ir.md

 ### 3.1 Labels ###

 A label can be considered as a pointer to a memory address and are of type `ptr`.
 Once declared, they become names that can be used in expressions.
 Labels can be used before they are declared.
+They cannot be modified but are not considered constant expressions.

 A label points to the first word of the first datum declared after itself.